Science Curriculum Statement

 We provide a high-quality science curriculum based on scientific knowledge and conceptual understanding alongside scientific enquiry to lay the foundations for understanding the world.
 We want our pupils to have the scientific knowledge required to understand the uses and implications of science today and for the future.
 We aim to develop excitement and curiosity of natural phenomena.

 The acquisition of key scientific knowledge is an integral part of our science lessons.
 Key scientific language is modelled and taught throughout lessons enabling our children to be familiar with and use vocabulary accurately.
 Our topics are informed by the national curriculum and are designed to ensure that children are building on prior knowledge, understanding and skills.
 Within science, there are many cross-curricular links and these are identified.
 Key objectives are identified within the progression of skills documents and curriculum maps, with medium term planning showing careful consideration of objectives that may need to be recapped and how a sequence of lessons can be organised in order to work towards key objectives.
-Existing knowledge is checked at the beginning of each topic, as part of an immersion session.
-This ensures that teaching is informed by the children’s starting points and incorporates children’s interests and questions.
+New scientific vocabulary is introduced and taught discretely at the beginning of each topic, as part of an immersion session.
 Learning is reviewed regularly within topics, where teachers check for understanding and consolidate learning or address misconceptions when necessary.
-Teachers also check for understanding in science through exit questions at the end of most lessons.

 The progression of skills for working scientifically has been carefully designed to ensure that pupils have a sound understanding of the features of scientific enquiry.
 In Key Stage 1, are introduced to the key terminology associated with working scientifically and teachers ensure children understand these through adult led investigations and clear modelling.
 By Key Stage 2, pupils develop their independence during investigations and are given more opportunities to apply their understanding of working scientifically.
 All children are encouraged to ask questions and are given opportunities to find the answers through investigation.